aetheric-oss/se-services/docs/semp.md

 At the end of a release cycle, a Pull Request is created to merge the `develop` branch into `main`.

 This is the final opportunity for collaborators to review the documents and make comments.
-This is also where a [pre-release checklist](checklists/prerelease.md) is addressed.
+This is also where a pre-release checklist (:construction:) is addressed.

-At this stage, supplementary presentations and video may accompany source code and documentation.
+At this stage, supplementary presentations and videos may accompany source code and documentation.

 When the review completes and the pre-release checklist is complete, the `develop` branch is merged into `main`.